mzeegers/DRCNN/README.md

 The scripts/X-ray/generation/ folder contains an operations.c file to speed up computations.
 This can be used by compiling by running 'gcc -shared -fopenmp -fPIC operations.c -o operations.so -lm'

-The msdnet code needs a small modification in the loggers code.
-Instructions for this can be found in msdnetInstructions.txt
+The msdnet code needs a small modification in the logging code.
+Instructions for this can be found in msdnetInstructions.txt.

 ## Scripts